rcdilorenzo/fda-510k-medical-devices/src/static/md/process.md

 frame.createOrReplaceTempView("device_types")
 ```

+With this temporary view store, then, I was able to join it to the original set by splitting out the general from the specific categories and performing `WHERE` clauses on both to achieved what was desired.

 Aside from these two examples, the other code blocks took similar approaches but incorporated different aspects of the data.
-Once a code block was ready, I was able to download each table result as a CSV which made the final stage more streamlined.
+Once a code block was ready, I downloaded each table result as a CSV which could then be plugged directly into the web application.

 ## Data Presentation

 In this final part, I was able to combine everything I had worked on into a single, cohesive website.
 As a software engineer, I am always up for doing more programming and designing beautiful things.
-In this case, I decided to go with the following web stack because it provided the best balanace between runtime guarentees, on-the-fly processing, and experimental tooling.
+In this case, I decided to go with the following web stack because it provided the best balanace of runtime guarentees, on-the-fly processing, and experimental tooling.

 Compilation - [Webpack](https://webpack.js.org/)